SirRamokgopa/LearningThoseDesignPatterns/Csharp/README.md

 I decded to go through this textbook after getting gilled in a job interview test.

 I also decided to do the code in C# so that I can learn a new language at the same time.

+Each of the different patterns are in their folders and are implemented in the Program file.